1. What is a SCCmec element?

-The staphylococcal cassette chromosome (SCC) is a gene cassette widely disseminated in staphylococci.
-SCCmec is specified by the carriage of methicillin resistant- determinant (mecA).
+The staphylococcal cassette chromosome mec (SCCmec) elements are one of SCCs, which are widely disseminated in staphylococci.
+SCCmec is specified from other SCCs by the carriage of methicillin resistant-determinant.
 MSSA changes to MRSA upon the acquisition of SCCmec.
 When the SCCmec excises from the MRSA chromosome, MRSA changes to MSSA.

 Structural comparison of SCCmec elements.

 SCCmec elements identified to date commonly share the following characteristics.

 (1) They carry a mec gene complex (mec).

 (2) They carry a ccr gene complex (ccr).

 (3) They have characteristic directly-repeated nucleotide sequences (DRs) and inverted-complementary sequences (IRs) at both ends.